-The Inspections and Evaluations (I&E) Division conducts inspections that provide decision makers with objective, thorough, and timely evaluations of DC government agencies and programs.
+The Inspections and Evaluations (I&E) Unit conducts inspections that provide decision makers with objective, thorough, and timely evaluations of DC government agencies and programs.
 I&E reports contain findings and recommendations that can help District officials achieve efficiency, effectiveness, economy, and safety in managing day-to-day operations and personnel.
 I&E goals are to: help ensure compliance with applicable laws, regulations, and policies; identify accountability; recognize excellence; and promote continuous improvement in the delivery of services to DC residents, workers, and visitors.